javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 ## Let's not argue

-The editors in the lists above are those that either my friends or I -- good developers -- have been using for a long time and are happy with.
+The editors in the lists above are those that either I or my friends who I consider good developers have been using for a long time and are happy with.

 There are other great editors in our big world.
 Please choose the one you like the most.